 - Extremely hot shower water

-- You have no water or low water pressure
+- No water or low water pressure

 - Flickering lights when water is being used